merwynpgithub/scheduler/README.md

 Clone the repository: ` git clone https://github.com/merwynpgithub/scheduler-api`
 <br />
-Follow the readme directions of the repo and run `npm start` in the scheduler api directory
+Follow the readme directions of the repo, set up the database and run `npm start` in the scheduler api directory

 ## Setup for Scheduler APP